craigsapp/binasc/README.md

 data along with a comment line underneath each line of bytes which displays the printable ASCII character values for the bytes.

-The -b option can be given to display only the Hex bytes without the ASCII character commentary.
+The -b option can be given to display only the hex bytes without the ASCII character commentary.
 By default 25 byte codes will be printed on a line.
 The --mod option can be used to change that number, such as --mod 10 to display 10 hex byte codes per line.